lethain/staff-eng/src/markdown/stories/rick-boone.md

 When he first suggested that I take the role, I had a ton of imposter syndrome about it.
 I tried to get him to rescind the offer, thinking it wouldn’t be a good fit, but ultimately I did accept and have been in the role since.

-**_What two or three factors were most important in you becoming an strategic advisor?
+**_What two or three factors were most important in you becoming a strategic advisor?
 How have the companies you joined, your location, or your education impacted your path?_**

 In addition to Rob’s recommendation, the most important factor was doing visible work that aligned with Matthew’s values.
 One project I worked on was joining the working group to  understand and improve SRE’s culture back in 2017.
 The working group was already planned before [Susan Fowler’s blog post](https://www.susanjfowler.com/blog/2017/2/19/reflecting-on-one-very-strange-year-at-uber) went out, and our first meeting was coincidentally three days after she posted it.
 I really think the culture working group did some great work, work which myself and the other group members are extremely proud of and over eighteen months we really moved the culture of a hundred person organization in a meaningful way.